Sign in

 • 100-sheet ADF

-• Robust mobile device and USB thumb drive support
+• Robust mobile and USB flash drive support

 • ScanSmart not supported on mobile devices